Academic leads: Prof. Simon Kaner

 The Centre for Japanese Studies invites applicants to join our intensive three-week advanced undergraduate level fellowship in Japanese Arts and Cultural Heritage.
 You'll spend week two of the programme living and learning in London, visiting museums with significant Japanese art collections such as the British Museum (London) and the Victoria and Albert Museum (London).
 You'll also be able to do your own research at the world-renowned Lisa Sainsbury Library, in Norwich.

 With the support of the Ishibashi Foundation, we offer full bursaries to all successful applicants.

 Classes will take place on UEA campus, home to the renowned Sainsbury Centre and at the Sainsbury Institute for the Study of Japanese Arts and Cultures in Norwich.
 Taught by leading specialists in the field, this fellowship programme offers an exceptional opportunity to develop an in-depth appreciation and understanding of Japanese arts and cultural heritage.

 Please contact firstname.lastname@example.org with any questions.

-By the end of the programme students will
+By the end of this programme participants will

-Have a greater understanding of Japan’s history and geography
+Have a greater understanding of Japan’s artistic and cultural traditions

-Have enhanced study skills, in particular the ability to present information and express ideas about materials studies in oral and written formats.
+Use enhanced study skills, in particular the ability to present information and express ideas about materials studied in oral and written formats

-Ewa from Poland, Japan Orientation 2018 - read the full post on our blog!
+Alexandria from Canada, Ishibashi Summer Fellowship 2018 - read the full post on our blog!